entur/officeplanner/docs/README.md

 Install the bot to you slack organization after setting permissions, you will get a new slack bot token afterwards.

+Populate a `SLACK_BOT_TOKEN` environment variable with the token you got when creating the slack app.

 ## Using the script

 As a pre-requsite, you'll need to have 5 custom emojies representing each day in your slack organization.
 Without the emojies defined in the list below, the script will fail.